 Eagle Bancorp Announces Earnings Call On January 19, 2023

-/EIN News/ -- BETHESDA, Md., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Eagle Bancorp, Inc., (the “Company”) (NASDAQ: EGBN), the parent company of EagleBank, today announced that it will host a teleconference call for the financial community on January 19, 2023 at 10:00 a.m.
+BETHESDA, Md., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Eagle Bancorp, Inc., (the "Company") EGBN, the parent company of EagleBank, today announced that it will host a teleconference call for the financial community on January 19, 2023 at 10:00 a.m.
 (EST) to discuss its fourth quarter and year end 2022 financial results.
 Those results will be released after the close of business on January 18, 2023.

 Interested parties will need to register at the below-noted URL in order to listen and participate in the call.
 Once a participant registers with a valid email, they will receive a dial-in phone number and unique PIN number which will be needed to access the call.
 The call will also be available live via webcast on the Company's website, which is www.EagleBankCorp.com.
 A replay of the call will be available on the Company's website through February 2, 2023.